sciZer0/7/v/README.md

 Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and highest inefficiency.
 As Vitalik said about the Gini of Bitcoin — <b>was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?</b>

-Some people say like Bitcoin has the value because Bitcoin is lots of lots of pure energy converted into a digital monetary instrument via the mining process.
+Some say like Bitcoin has the value because Bitcoin is lots of lots of pure energy converted into a digital monetary instrument via the mining process.
 But in reality, inefficient (expensive) consensus does never add the value to a blockchain because inefficient  consensus does never increase the consumer value of the Blockchain.

 The allegedly incredibly-promising Lightning requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.